The Odd Angry Shot: Plot

 During a quiet spell at camp, Harry confides in his mates that prior to joining the army, he used to be a professional artist and had suffered a painful marriage break-up.
 He also grows increasingly cynical about both the conduct and purpose of the war and remarks bitterly about the lack of gratitude and interest they will receive upon returning home.
 Bung is devastated by news from Australia that his mother and girlfriend have perished in a car accident.
 Soon after Rogers steps on a mine whilst on patrol that blows off both his feet and destroys his jaw.
 Later his mates visit him in hospital before he is sent home.
 Rogers asks Harry to check if his testicles are still present (they are).

 Shortly before their tour ends, a major offensive is launched and the section is sent into action to capture a VC-held bridge.
 Bung is killed by a VC machine-gunner as they take the bridge.
 The section is then ordered to withdraw, prompting Harry to comment bitterly that the whole morning's work had been for nothing.
 Not long afterwards, Harry, Bill and Dawson are informed they are being sent home.
 Back in Australia, Harry and Bill have a beer at a harbour side pub in Watsons Bay.
-The barman asks them if they have just returned from Vietnam but Harry replies 'No'.
-The two friends look out across Port Jackson quietly reflecting on their experiences as the film ends.
+The barman asks them if they have just returned from Vietnam but Harry replies with a highly significant 'No'.
+(Returning Vietnam vets were met with hostility by the Australian public).
+The two men look out across Port Jackson reflecting on their experiences as the film ends.